tombensve/APS/README.md

 To be very clear: **This is currently, and probably for a long time comming, a playground where I'm having fun.**

 The __original (and still active) goal__ with this is to make a very easy to use web platform, currently based on Vert.x & React.
-In addition I also want to define super simple APIs for common service types like messaging with no config/option type parameters what so ever.
-Any such has to be configured for the published service, the usage should be super simple.
-OSGi allows multiple instances of same service with different config/setup and you can always via properties lookup the instance you want.
-The APSVertxProvider for example publishes several HTTP routers handling different routes and ports for which clients can register handlers for subroutes.
-Client just lookup a preconfigured instance and use it.
-So in general its about unflexible, but trivial simple APIs that only does the basic thing they should do, and from client perspective client shoudn't care abut anything else.
-Config should be done in services, and APS provides a configuration service using JSON documents allowing services to be configured with a more structured config than _Properties_.

 This project is now using 2 exceptional frameworks: __Vert.x & React__.
 These both belong to the same category: Things that just work!
 I have the highest respect for the people behind both of these.
 These both also supply outstanding documentation (far from all does!).